ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 3

-Chapter 3 focuses on lists, so we'll do a series of exercises that collect information relevant to social justice issues.

 ### CSJ 3-1: Know their Names

 Store the names of victims of police brutality in a list.
 Print each person's name.
 Consider printing a message about each person as well.

-Consider doing some research to learn the names of less well-known victims from your local area, in addtional to more broadly-known victims.
+Consider doing some research to learn the names of less well-known victims from your local area, in addition to more broadly-known victims.

 ### CSJ 3-2: Helping Organizations